Urban Regeneration Tours

 As Blue Badge Tourist Guides we are qualified to lead tours throughout London.
 You may choose to combine your visit to Queen Elizabeth Olympic Park with a visit to other areas of the city.
 Here are just a few ideas.
 Contact us to discuss your visit.

 We have tours focusing on areas of urban regeneration and contemporary architecture.
-King’s Cross, Battersea and Nine Elms, Canary Wharf and Docklands are great examples of urban regeneration.
+St. Pancras International & King’s Cross, Nine Elms & Battersea Power Station, Canary Wharf and Docklands are great examples of urban regeneration.

 “I would like to pass on the thanks of everyone in our group for such an enjoyable tour of the Landscape and Gardens at the Queen Elizabeth Olympic Park yesterday.
 It was very interesting to hear the ideas and concepts underlying their design and planting.
 I think we were all surprised at how much development and building work is still in progress.
 It was exciting and very appropriate to finish our tour at the Velodrome, especially in light of what happened in the cycling in Rio yesterday evening.”Anne Jones